Monitoring Network Interfaces

 Configuring Concurrent Network Interface Collection for a Collector Group

-You can enable or disable concurrent network interface collection for individual collector groups on the Collector Group Management page (System > Settings > Collector Groups).
+You can enable or disable concurrent network interface collection for individual collector groups in the classic SL1 user interface on the Collector Group Management page (System > Settings > Collector Groups).
 When you do so, this setting overrides the global setting for concurrent network interface collection for the selected collector group.

 To configure concurrent network interface collection for a collector group: